- Sep 9

 How alcohol addiction affects the family depends on the specific dynamic and factors at play, but many families experience common problems as the result of a family member’s addiction.

 Disagreement over the best way to care for your loved one can cause dissension.
 Each person may struggle with worry and fear over their loved one’s health and future.
 You may feel anxiety and confusion about how to help and communicate.
 Addiction doesn’t come with a field manual, and while your whole family likely desperately wants to see your sibling recover, you may have different ideas of how help should look.

 Watching a sibling battle addiction can make you feel helpless.
 Whatever the particulars of your situation are, the impact of a sibling with an AUD can feel daunting and isolating.
 Some common feelings that siblings of addicts express are:

 - Helplessness and confusion as to how to best support their sibling

 - Fear that this addiction may run in the family

 - Bitterness if they feel that the addiction and need for attention has diminished attention given to themselves

-- Shame or guilt if they decide it’s healthiest to cut the addict out of their life
+- Shame or guilt if they decide it’s healthiest to cut the person out of their life

 - Pressure to perform or be perfect in order to mitigate their parent’s disappointment or familial tension

-If your sibling feels overwhelmed by their addiction, know that your family is not alone.
-Reach out to Gateway Foundation for more information about how to help them start receiving life-saving treatment.
+If you and your sibling feels overwhelmed by their addiction, know that your family is not alone.
+At Gateway Foundation treatment centers, we provide life-saving treatment for alcohol addiction.
+We also provide family support and therapy to help your whole family heal together.
+Reach out to Gateway for more information about how we can help your sibling begin their journey to recovery.